andrea-zoccante/land-classification-project/README.md

 # EuroSAT Land Cover Classification with CLIP

 This project explores land cover classification using the EuroSAT satellite imagery dataset, leveraging the power of vision-language foundation models—specifically, CLIP.
-The goal is to evaluate and compare zero-shot and few-shot classification techniques using linear probing, MLP classifiers, logistic regression, and prompt learning via CoOp.
+The goal is to evaluate and compare zero-shot and few-shot classification techniques using linear probing, MLP classifiers, logistic regression and prompt learning via CoOp.

 ## Project Overview